Fastwürms

-FASTWÜRMS is a Canadian artist collective founded in 1979 based in Toronto and Creemore.

-History

-Founded in 1979, FASTWÜRMS originally had three members: Kim Kozzi, born Kim Kozolanka in Ottawa, Ontario, 1955, Dai Skuse born David Skuse in Oldham, England, 1955, and Napo B. born Napoleon Brousseau in Ottawa, Ontario, 1950.
+Fastwürms is a Canadian artist collective based in Toronto and Creemore.
+Founded in 1979, Fastwürms originally had three members: Kim Kozzi, born Kim Kozolanka in Ottawa, Ontario, 1955, Dai Skuse born David Skuse in Oldham, England, 1955, and Napo B. born Napoleon Brousseau in Ottawa, Ontario, 1950.
 The collective was employed as security guards at the National Gallery of Canada in Ottawa prior to moving to Toronto in 1980.
 In the mid-1980s, Napo B. moved to NYC and formally left the collective in 1991.
-Kozzi and Skuse have continued to work in Toronto as FASTWÜRMS.
-They are now based in Toronto and Creemore.
+Kozzi and Skuse have continued to work in Toronto as Fastwürms.

 Career

-In 1981 FASTWÜRMS began exhibiting at The Ydessa Gallery in Toronto.
+In 1981 Fastwürms began exhibiting at The Ydessa Gallery in Toronto.
 They are currently represented by Paul Petro Contemporary.

 Kozzi and Skuse have exhibited internationally, taught at the Toronto School of Art and OCAD and are currently Associate Professors of Studio Art in the School of Fine Arts and Music at the University of Guelph.

 Work

-FASTWÜRMS describes the focus of their art as social exchange and relational aesthetics.
+Fastwürms describes the focus of their art as social exchange and relational aesthetics.
 Their artwork is multidisciplinary, including video, installation, and performance art.
 It concerns working class aesthetics, queer politics and witch positivity.

 Major exhibitions

-FASTWÜRMS' have exhibited at several institutions in Canada and internationally.
+Fastwürms' have exhibited at several institutions in Canada and internationally.
 Recent notable solo exhibitions include #Q33R_WTCH_P155 (2017) at Oakville Galleries in Oakville, Ontario; Unicorn Tip at Rodman Hall Art Centre, Brock University St. Catharines;DONKY@NINJA@WITCH:A Living Retrospectiveat the Art Gallery of York University, Toronto (2007), Contemporary Art Gallery (Vancouver) (2008), and Plug In ICI, Winnipeg (2008).